Caner-Yesiltas/Caner-Yesiltas/README.md

 ## About Me ⚡️

-- <strong>High-Volume Technical Support (Türk Telekom, 2.5 years): Served as the first point of contact at a major GSM operator, mastering the ability to rapidly triage issues, manage user expectations under pressure, and communicate technical concepts with clarity and precision.
+- <strong>High-Volume Technical Support (Turk Telecom, 2.5 years): Served as the first point of contact at a major GSM operator, mastering the ability to rapidly triage issues, manage user expectations under pressure, and communicate technical concepts with clarity and precision.

 - <strong>User Engagement Analysis (TikTok, 2 years): Analyzed user behavior data to understand what makes a digital product successful.
 This role gave me a data-backed foundation in identifying user pain points and anticipating their needs proactively.